kontent-ai/delivery-sdk-net/docs/extensibility-guide.md

 3. **Calling assembly fallback** - For test scenarios, checks the calling assembly

 This bounded search is deterministic and avoids scanning the entire AppDomain.
 If multiple providers are found, the entry assembly's provider takes precedence.

+In practice, the recommended setup is one models project producing one generated provider.
+If your solution produces multiple generated providers, use explicit `ITypeProvider` registration for deterministic behavior.

 ```csharp
 // The auto-discovery happens transparently when you use the SDK